-Sovereign has established itself as a market leader in international pensions through substantial investment in its network, administration systems and infrastructure.
-This multi-jurisdictional capacity, combined with the technical knowledge provided by its in-house specialists and qualified actuaries, enables it to cater for any alterations to a member's situation over time, providing suitable options should residency and/or other circumstances change.
+We have established ourselves as a market leader in international pensions through substantial investment in our network, administration systems and infrastructure.
+This multi-jurisdictional capacity, combined

 Sovereign's pensions' administration teams in Guernsey, the Isle of Man, Gibraltar, Malta and the UK work together with dedicated relationship managers in key global hubs - including the Middle East, Far East, UK and South Africa - to ensure that service can be maintained to clients and introducers around the clock.
 Sovereign Group is authorised, wherever necessary, by financial regulators to conduct pensions business.